Investing in mature HealthTech companies

-Accelmed is an investment firm focused on value creation for medical device companies and technologies.
-Accelmed was founded in 2009 by Mori Arkin and Uri Geiger and invests in small and mid-cap private and public companies.
+Accelmed is a US and Israel based investment firm, focused on value creation for medical device, diagnostics and digital health companies.
+Accelmed was founded in 2009 by Mori Arkin and Uri Geiger and invests in small / mid-cap private and public companies.

-With its proven track record and large team of accomplished investment professionals, Accelmed’s vision is to create leading med-tech players by merging commercial platforms with small innovative growth companies, predominantly from Israel.
+With its proven track record and large team of accomplished investment professionals, Accelmed’s vision is to create leading HealthTech players and outstanding returns by applying Buyout/Platform and Structured Growth strategies.

-Accelmed brings its acumen in medical devices and its dominant presence in Israel to the Platform Model, which has already been implemented with great success.
+Accelmed brings its acumen in medical devices and its presence in the US and Israel to the Platform Model, which has already been implemented with great success.

-Under the Platform model, Accelmed integrates innovative and market-ready medical device technologies into existing commercial companies that are able to effectively distribute and commercialize the new products.
+Under the Platform model, Accelmed integrates innovative and market-ready HealthTech technologies into existing mature commercial companies that are able to effectively distribute and commercialize the new products.

-Accelmed makes significant equity investments – or a combination of equity and debt – of between $20M and $50M per platform.
+Accelmed makes significant equity investments of between $20M and $50M per platform.
 In certain cases, in combination with its co-investing partners, investment can be increased to up to $300M.

-We intend to acquire a significant interest in established medical device companies (in the US, Europe and potentially in China) with revenues in excess of $30M and which have an experienced direct sales force.
+As part of this model we acquire a significant interest in established HealthTech companies in the US, Europe with revenues in excess of $30M and which have an experienced direct sales force.

-The Platform Model modus operandi is best illustrated through the merger between Peer Medical, an Israeli company and developer of the Full Spectrum Endoscope, and EndoChoice, a gastroenterology (GI) player in Atlanta, GA, which had a solid commercial infrastructure but which lacked innovative products.
+The Platform Model modus operandi can be also illustrated through the merger between Peer Medical, an Israeli company and developer of the Full Spectrum Endoscope, and EndoChoice, a gastroenterology (GI) player in Atlanta, GA, which had a solid commercial infrastructure but which lacked innovative products.

 OIS is another example of the successful deployment of Accelmed’s Platform Model.